What does it take to begin and sustain an operational excellence improvement effort?

 How does the use of “Activity Based Costing” support “operational excellence”?

-How can managers in a facility monitor the performance of supervision to ensure they properly carry out the daily tasks and duties necessary to maximize the effectiveness of the improvement process?
+How can managers ensure supervisors properly carry out the daily tasks and duties necessary to maximize the effectiveness of the improvement process?

 LIKE Great Systems on Facebook